Strengthen Communities and Civil Society

 Following the creation of PADF in 1962, we began working with private sector partners Caterpillar and Pfizer.
-Since then, our list of trusted corporate partners has grown exponentially to include not only Caterpillar, but also Chevron, Royal Caribbean Cruises Ltd., Telefónica, Merck, EMC, Boeing, MTV, Citi, Coltabaco, and many others (see p.
-28).
+Since then, our list of trusted corporate partners has grown exponentially to include not only Caterpillar, but also Chevron, Royal Caribbean Cruises Ltd., Telefónica, Merck, EMC, Boeing, MTV, Citi, Coltabaco, and many others.
 Today, PADF continues to work with companies that are looking for innovative, sustainable ways to stimulate job creation, protect human rights, conserve the environment, improve social services and infrastructure, and prepare for and respond to natural disasters quickly, among other priorities.
 PADF also leverages significant private contributions to match public funds.

 Meanwhile, PADF also engages with existing business networks.
 Under PADF’s strategic alliance with the Association of American Chambers of Commerce in Latin America (AACCLA) to provide disaster relief and assistance, PADF collaborates with 23 American Chambers of Commerce in the region.
 In some instances, local “AmChams” provide PADF with emergency relief funds to manage on their behalf.

 PADF’s growing In-Kind Donations Program is also a successful model, as it partners with businesses and institutions that donate equipment as part of their corporate social investing programs.
 PADF distributes high-quality new and used medical and dental equipment to health care institutions throughout the region.
 This program also provides tools to support vocational training programs that are designed to help disadvantaged people increase their incomes in order to become self-sufficient.
-In the past four decades, PADF has provided more than $100 million worth of goods, including $6.1 million in 2012 alone.

 Supporting the Inter-American Democratic Charter